cs3org/OCM-API/IETF-OCM-MLS.md

 - admitting an OCM Server is an Add proposal, committed by the MLS client of a Federation Admin Server, followed by an `MLS_WELCOME` to the admitted server.
-As in {{admins}}, an Add MUST be explicitly approved by an administrator before it is committed: this is the same human-in-the-loop requirement that [OCM] places on the peer-announced model, recorded here in the group state.
+As in {{admins}}, an Add MUST be explicitly approved by an administrator before it is committed: this leaves the same human-in-the-loop requirement introduced in [OCM] unchanged, and recorded here in the group state.
 - expelling an OCM Server is a Remove proposal, committed in the same way and subject to the same approval.
 A server MAY always leave a Federation by proposing its own removal, which requires no approval.